emilmanukyan/ft_printf/README.md

 ## Limitations

-+ Mini Printf does not support all features of the standard printf function.
++ ft_printf does not support all features of the standard printf function.
 + It does not support precision or width specifiers.
 + Floating point numbers (`%f`, `%e`, `%g`) are not supported.